postsharp/postsharp-emails/metalama-awareness-campaign/01_more_effective_way.md

 ---
-subject: 'Discover Metalama: A New Code Generation Toolkit for C#'
+subject: 'Discover Metalama: A New Code Generation Framework for C#'
+layout: instantly
 ---

+{% raw %}

 Hi {{firstName}},